Cactoidal/GodotEthersV3/README.md

 * __tuple__ (struct) as ARRAY containing any of these types

-You will notice that everything must be passed as either a String or an Array of Strings, with only a couple (optional) exceptions.
+You will notice that everything must be passed as either a String, Array of Strings, or Array of Arrays, with only a couple (optional) exceptions.

 ___